 High bounces rates are necessarily bad.
 There are several tools such as Google Remarketing that you can use to drive future conversions.
 In Google Remarketing, a cookie is placed on the user’s browser when he or she visits specific pages on your website.
 Using information stored in site cookies, you can serve up clever remarketing ads to the prospect as he or she browses on other websites across the Google ad network.

-Use these simple tricks to drastically reduce bounce rates and streamline your AdWords campaign management efforts!
+Use these simple tricks to drastically reduce bounce rates and streamline your Google Ads campaign management efforts!